Spirit0327/aarushg_2025/navigation/vball.md

 <h2>Volleyball Rotations Simulator - Passion Project - AP SEMINAR 2</h2>
 <p>
   This simulator displays half a volleyball court (bird's eye view) with the net at the top and a marked 10ft/3m attack line.
 The players (labeled by position) are arranged in two rows on your side of the court.
 You can drag and drop any player to reposition them, and for each player, drag the arrow handle to set a target location.
 When you click the <strong>Play</strong> button, each player will run (animate) from their current location to the target indicated by their arrow.
+You can also toggle <strong>Tactic Mode</strong> to place strategy markers.
 </p>

 <style>
-  /* Court styling */
+  body {
+    font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;
+    background-color: #f9fafb;
+    padding: 20px;
+  }
   #volleyball-court {
     width: 800px;
     height: 400px;
     border: 2px solid #333;
     position: relative;
     margin-bottom: 10px;
-    background: #f0f0f0;
+    border-radius: 16px;
+    background: linear-gradient(to bottom, #dbeafe, #f0f4f8);
+    box-shadow: 0 10px 30px rgba(0, 0, 0, 0.2);
   }

-  /* Net styling at the top */
   #volleyball-net {
     position: absolute;
     top: 0;
     left: 0;
     width: 100%;
     height: 4px;
-    background: repeating-linear-gradient(
-      to right,
-      #333,
-      #333 4px,
-      #f0f0f0 4px,
+    background: repeating-linear-gradient(to right, #333, #333 4px, #f0f0f0 4px, #f0f0f0 8px);
-      #f0f0f0 8px
-    );
     z-index: 3;
   }

-  /* Attack line styling */
   #attack-line {
     position: absolute;
-    top: 133px; /* Approximate 3m from the net */
+    top: 133px;
     left: 0;
     width: 100%;
     height: 2px;
     background-color: red;
     z-index: 3;
   }
   #attack-line-label {
     position: absolute;
     top: 135px;